KaleyraVideo/VideoReactNativeModule/README.md

 ## iOS Notifications
 The module supports **on_call_incoming** notification.
 You will need to set the **voipHandlingStrategy** and subscribe to **iOSVoipPushTokenUpdated** event to receive the voip token to use on your backend to notify the plugin.
+ > Be aware that notifications VOIP notifications are different compared to push.
+They must be always handled by ensuring the invocation of the configure and connect methods in index.js or App.js.

 ## Android Notifications
 Supports only **on_call_incoming** and **on_message_sent** notification types.
+ > Be aware that notifications require **HIGH priority**

 ```javascript
 kaleyraVideo.handlePushNotificationPayload(payload);